NoeltHS/Test/staff-information/store-jobs.md

 {:.text-blue-000}
 {: .no_toc }

-Spills will randomly appear around the store.
+Spills randomly appear around the store.
 When customers leave litter, it is up to BloxStreet's staff to ensure the store is appealing and welcoming for new visitors.

 **Step 1:** Grab a mop from the staff hallway, cafe, or pharmacy.
 In order to do so, walk up to the mop stand, hold 'E' (or tap and hold on mobile), and a mop will appear in the player's inventory.

 **Step 2:** Walk up to a spill with the mop equipped.
 Hold 'E' (or tap and hold on mobile) to clean the spill.

 **Step 3:** While cleaning a spill, staff members cannot move for a period of 20 seconds.
-Once the spill has been cleaned, the staff member will be awarded two points.
+Once the spill has been cleaned, the staff member will receive two points.

 ### Restocking
 {:.text-blue-000}
 {: .no_toc }

-Items around the store will randomly go out of stock.
-It is our staff's responsibility to ensure all items have been restocked so guests have a pleasurable experience.
+Items around the store randomly go out of stock.
+It is our staff's responsibility to ensure all items have been restocked so guests can have a pleasurable experience.

 **Step 1:** Find an empty shelf that needs to be restocked.